aceralrighty/library/README.md

 # Library Project

-In this project you will practice inheritance, creating and using enums, and creating and using custom exceptions.
-You will also use previous topics such as serialization, java docs and unit testing.
+In this project you will practice (almost) everything you've learned this term - inheritance, lists, creating and using enums, custom exceptions and error handling, unit testing and java docs.
+A new optional topic that can be implemented is the use of Java Streams.

-This program will provide a booking system for users to book a trip with the Travel Oasis travel agency.
-Users can create trips, add an agent for the trip and trip details, and add multiple guests per trip.
-They can even go back and edit an existing trip.

-Trips are saved when the program closes, so that when the program boots back up all the previously created trips are still in the system.
+This program is a basic implementation of a library system.
+A series of inherited classes will represent a single piece of material in the library (printed book, DVD, etc).
+An inventory class will maintain the list of all material and provide methods for searching and modifying the material in the list.
+The user will then be able to search the catalog, checkout and return items.

 ## Project Instructions